enkrateia/aspireiq/README.md

 # Improves

-* Handle duplication of a email in the list.
 * Improve email Validation with REGEX, will be faster.
-* Create SVG Icons for Email Tags.
-* The styles of the input should be updated, width, height.
 * Split some Util functions (like sort) into another file.